chandrukuppuswamy1988/CSharp-Samples/README.md

 Every project has the individual readme files contains the explanation of the project.

-This applications may not be complete just for the understanding purpose of the application.
+These applications may not be complete just for the understanding purpose of the application.